magomimmo/modern-cljs/doc/tutorial-20.md

      :source-paths ["src/cljs" "test/cljs"]
      ...}]})
 ```

+> NOTE 4: For logistic reasons we updated the `Enfocus` semantic version
+> to the `"2.0.1-SNAPSHOT"`.
+Considering that we're going to touch only
+> its directories layout and its `project.clj` configuration, we
+> incremented the `patch` number only.

 The `:source-paths` setting for CLJ codebase is now set to read CLJ
 files only.
 We also added the `:test-paths` setting to host CLJ unit